 The internal and external nasal valves account for much of the nasal resistance to airflow and must be accounted for when performing rhinoplasty.

 The external surface of the nose is divided into 9 subunits.
 They consist of the nasal dorsum, tip, columella, the paired nasal sidewalls, ala/sills, and soft triangles.
 The subunit principle described by Burget and Menick is based upon the notion that the human eye detects the shadowed valleys and lighted ridges of the nasal surface.
 This principle applies equally in nasal cosmetic surgery and in nasal reconstruction.
 In cancer or trauma, if more than 50% of a nasal subunit is lost, the remainder of the subunit should be removed.
-Thus, the whole subunit is replaced ...
+Thus, the whole ...